- What is your department's philosophy?

 The university will allow a maximum of 45 units for work done elsewhere in another graduate program.
 Transfer credit is subject to the approval of the Office of the University Registrar, and there is no guarantee that transfer credit will be awarded.
 Students cannot apply for transfer credit until they have completed at least one quarter of study.

 Admission to our program is highly competitive.
 The selection of PhD students admitted to the Department of Political Science is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the scores on the General GRE (Graduate Record Examination), the statement of purpose, and the writing sample.
 About 12-15 students, chosen from a large pool of applicants, enter the program every year.
-These students are chosen on the basis of a strong academic background as evidenced by previous study, test results, written sample, and letters of recommendation.
-Although we have no official score requirement, admitted students typically have GRE scores of 166+ verbal, 163+ quantitative, and a score of 5.5 in the Analytical section.
+These students are chosen on the basis of a strong academic background as evidenced by previous study, test results, writing sample, and letters of recommendation.
+Although we have no official score requirement, admitted students typically have GRE scores of 166+ verbal, 163+ quantitative, and a score of 5.5 in the analytical section.
 Admitted students typically have a GPA of at least 3.8 in their previous studies.
 Please be assured that the department reviews each application very carefully and makes decisions on an individual basis.

 Admission committees follow guidelines established by the university and the department to ensure a fair review of application materials and the selection of a high quality pool of incoming students.
 An overview of graduate admission and study at Stanford is available.